aksharpatel47/aksharpatel47.github.io/_posts/2016-02-13-beginning-bloggin-journey.md

 courses and blogging about the problems faced and solutions.
 Please feel free to point out my mistakes.
 I'm learning.
 I hope my blog helps you out in any way possible.

-Thanks for Reading this and wish me luck.
+Thanks for reading this and wish me luck.